 Real estate contracts contain an "As Is" provision as well as a "Where Is" provision which indicates correct title.
 This became common practice so sellers are not held liable for unknown defects and to encourage buyers to inspect property before making an offer.

-This "As Is, Where Is" provision remains in current real estate contracts and sounds similar to a warranty disclaimer:
+This "As Is, Where Is" provision remains in real estate contracts and sounds similar to a warranty disclaimer:

-The other common use of "As Is" is in automobile purchase contracts.
+Another common use of "As Is" is in automobile purchase contracts.
 Dealer forms as well as the free forms available for consumer-to-consumer transactions indicate a willingness of the buyer to accept the car "As Is."
 This is especially important in used car purchases:

 The "As Is" clause remains successful unless a seller prevents an inspection or commits fraud during the sale.
 Naturally, this practice extended to apps and online services.